aastha51551/Pinescript/Report.md

 ### My Strategy 2 ( Momentum Strategy)

-In his strategy we use the comcept of momentum and fast and slow moving averages.
+In this strategy we use the concept of momentum and fast and slow moving averages.
 Fast moving averages have shorter SMA period as compared to slow moving averages.
 Click on this [link](Momentum-Strategy(myStrategy2)) to view the code.